Commemorate the Queen’s platinum jubilee with some regal merchandise

 A fun and contemporary take on royal merchandise, we love the boldness of this Eleanor Bowmer print.
 The blue “God Save the Queen” typology contrasts with the Union Jack flags set on a bright pink background, helping to create a striking piece of wall art.
 The print comes unframed and is available in a range of sizes, from A4 to A1.

-Whether a treat to yourself or a commemorative gift to the tea-lover in your life, this Emma Bridgewater caddy is a lovely and traditional souvenir.
-Part of the homeware brand’s platinum jubilee range, the tin design is reminiscent of 20th-century Royal memorabilia – and it’s sure to be a future family heirloom.
+Whether a treat to yourself or a commemorative gift to the tea-lover in your life, this Emma Bridgewater mug is a lovely and traditional souvenir.
+Part of the homeware brand’s platinum jubilee range, the lion and unicorn design is reminiscent of 20th-century Royal memorabilia – and it’s sure to be a future family heirloom.

 Fortnum & Mason the jubilee picnic cool bag: £130, Fortnumandmason.com